 The human kinetics curriculum is designed to introduce the student to basic understandings and skills in the areas of kinetics and wellness.
-It fosters the total development of the individual: physical, mental, and social.
+It fosters the total development of the individual: physically, mentally, and socially.

-Every student who receives a baccalaureate degree is required to successfully complete KINE 2200, Concepts in Human Wellness which provides information about physical fitness, nutrition, disease control, managing stress, and proper diet.
+Every student who receives a baccalaureate degree is required to successfully complete KINE 2200, Concepts in Human Wellness which provides information about physical fitness, nutrition, disease control, management of stress, and proper diet.
 Physically challenged students who enroll in KINE 2200 are required to attend all class sessions and are given alternative assignments for lab activities they are unable to complete.